drmuttik/woodlands-honey/index.md

 <img src="honeyjars.jpeg" alt="Honey Jars" width="500" style="display:block; margin:0 auto 15px auto;">

 ## <mark>Woodlands Honey - award-winning pure raw unfiltered local product.</mark>
-Discover the magic in our honey – where every drop will teleport you to a flower meadow on a sunny summer day.<br>
+Discover the magic in our honey – where every drop will teleport you to a flower meadow on a sunny summer day.<br><br>
+​At Woodlands Apiary, we are passionate about bringing you the finest honey straight from our hives in the heart of the countryside.
+As a small, family-run apiary, we focus on ensuring that our bees are happy and our honey is as natural as possible.<br>
 <div style="display:flex; align-items:center;">
   <img src="theapiarycup.jpeg" alt="Apiary Cup" width="300" style="float:left; margin-right:15px;">
   <p style="margin-left:15px;">